 Latest update on deaths and confirmed cases of Covid-19 in Ireland

-The National Public Health Emergency Team has issued its latest update on deaths and confirmed cases of Covid-19 in Ireland.

-The Health Protection Surveillance Centre has today been informed that a total of 18 people with COVID-19 have died.
+The latest update from the Health Protection Surveillance Centre has today been informed that a total of 12 people with COVID-19 have tragically died in Ireland.

 The HSE is working to identify any contacts the patients may have had to provide them with information and advice to prevent further spread.